Igor Stravinsky: Religious crisis and international touring

-The Stravinsky family moved again in September 1924 to Nice, France.
-The composer's schedule was divided between spending time with his family in Nice, performing in Paris, and touring other locations, often accompanied by de Bosset.
-At this time, Stravinsky was going through a spiritual crisis onset by meeting Father Nicolas, a priest near his new home.
-He had abandoned the Russian Orthodox Church during his teenage years, but after meeting Father Nicolas in 1926 and reconnecting with his faith, he began regularly attending services.
-From then until moving to the United States, (Note: Stravinsky's religious affiliation after moving to the United States is difficult to determine; in 1953, Life reported that he "is fairly regular in his attendance at Los Angeles's Russian Orthodox Church" but Stravinsky refuted this point in the margins of his copy.)
+The Stravinsky family moved again in September 1924, this time to Nice.
+Stravinsky's schedule was divided between spending time with his family in Nice, performing in Paris, and touring other locations, often accompanied by Vera.
+At the time, he was going through a spiritual crisis onset by meeting Father Nicolas, a priest near his new home.
+Stravinsky had abandoned the Russian Orthodox Church during his teenage years, but after meeting Father Nicolas in 1926 and reconnecting with his faith, he began regularly attending services.
+From then until moving to the United States, (Note: Stravinsky's religious affiliation after moving to the United States is difficult to determine; in 1953, Life magazine reported that Stravinsky "is fairly regular in his attendance at Los Angeles's Russian Orthodox Church", but he refuted this point in the margins of his copy.)
 Stravinsky diligently attended church, participated in charity work, and studied religious texts.
-The composer later wrote that he was contacted by God at a service at the Basilica of Saint Anthony of Padua, leading him to write his first religious composition, the Pater Noster for a cappella choir.
+He later wrote that he was contacted by God at a service at the Basilica of Saint Anthony of Padua, leading him to write his first religious composition, the Pater Noster for a cappella choir.

-In 1925, Stravinsky asked the French writer and artist Jean Cocteau to write the libretto for an operatic setting of Sophocles' tragedy Oedipus Rex in Latin.
-The May 1927 premiere of his opera-oratorio Oedipus rex was staged as a concert performance since there was too little time and money to present it as a full opera, and Stravinsky attributed the work's critical failure to its programming between two glittery ballets.
+In 1925, Stravinsky asked French writer and artist Jean Cocteau to write the libretto for an operatic setting of Sophocles's tragedy Oedipus Rex in Latin.
+The May 1927 premiere of Stravinsky's opera-oratorio Oedipus rex was staged as a concert performance since there was too little time and money to present it as a full opera, and Stravinsky attributed the work's critical failure to its programming between two glittery ballets.
 Furthermore, the influence from Russian Orthodox vocal music and 18th-century composers like Handel was not well received in the press after the May 1927 premiere; neoclassicism was not popular with Parisian critics, and Stravinsky had to publicly assert that his music was not part of the movement.
 This reception from critics was not improved by Stravinsky's next ballet, Apollon musagète, which depicted the birth and apotheosis of Apollo using an 18th-century ballet de cour musical style.
-George Balanchine choreographed the premiere, beginning decades of collaborations between Stravinsky and the choreographer.
-Nevertheless, some critics found it to be a turning point in Stravinsky's neoclassical music, describing it as a pure work that blended neoclassical ideas with modern methods of composition.
+George Balanchine choreographed the premiere, beginning decades of collaborations between him and Stravinsky.
+Nevertheless, some critics found it a turning point in Stravinsky's neoclassical music, describing it as a pure work that blended neoclassical ideas with modern methods of composition.